-After the Mayor has appointed and submitted to the City Council a candidate for Superintendent, but before the City Council Committee on Public Safety has held a hearing on the appointment, the Commission shall hold a public hearing at which the candidate shall appear and answer questions from the Commission and from members of the public.
-At the hearing, the Commission shall also provide time for public comment on the candidate.
-Before the public hearing, the Commission shall provide on its website an opportunity for members of the public to register questions for and comments about the candidate, and shall make publicly available a written explanation of why the Commission nominated this candidate.
+After the Mayor has appointed and submitted to the City Council a candidate for Superintendent, but before the City Council has voted on whether to approve the candidate, the City Council Committee on Public Safety shall hold a public hearing to consider recommending approval of the candidate, at which the candidate shall appear and answer questions from Committee members.
+At the hearing, the Committee shall also provide time for public comment on the candidate.
+Before the public hearing, the Committee shall provide on its website an opportunity for members of the public to register questions for and comments about the candidate, and shall make publicly available a written explanation submitted by the Commission in which the Commission explains why it nominated this candidate.

 After the City Council has approved the appointment of the Superintendent, the Commission shall hold at least four public hearings at which the Superintendent may speak and members of the public may share comments and questions, and provide recommendations to inform the Commission's work with the Superintendent.
-At least one public hearing shall be held on the North Side of Chicago, the South Side of Chicago, and the West Side of Chicago.
+At least one public hearing shall be held on the North Side of Chicago, the South Side of Chicago, the West Side of Chicago, and in downtown Chicago.